 Vignette 1

-Relying on a familiar solution vs Relying on People Analytics
+Choosing a familiar solution vs a new solution

 Imagine two different HR projects.
 The leaders for both projects have access to a people analytics system at their workplace.
 Both projects face a problem that has different possible solutions.
 The leader for project A chooses a familiar solution that they have used before, while the leader for project B chooses a new solution.

 Vignette 2

-Following the recommendations of the management team vs following the advice of People Analytics
+Following the recommendations of the management team vs finding own solution

 Imagine two leaders, leader A and leader B, who both have access to a people analytics system at their workplace.
 Now, they both experience a big problem.
 Both of them present the problem to their leader groups.
 The problem is discussed and the two groups decide upon an advice for how their leader can solve the problem.
 Leader A chooses to follow the advice of their leader group, while leader B chooses not to follow the advice and to find their own solution.

 Vignette 3

-Choosing and sticking with decisions based on recommendations by People Analytics.
+Choosing vs sticking with decisions based

 Leaders often make decisions.
 Imagine a situation where two leaders, who both have access to a people analytics system at their workplace, independent of each other, have to take an important decision.
 They both choose initially one of two possible solutions.
 After further considerations, leader A chooses to hold onto the original decision, while leader B changes their mind and chooses the other option.

 Vignette 4

-Deploying People Analytics to either wait and see or intervene in a conflict between employees.
+“Wait and see” vs intervening in a conflict between employees

 Imagine a situation where two leaders, independent of each other, are starting to suspect that there is a problem among their employees.
 They both have access to a people analytics system at their workplace.
 They have a choice between two possible ways of handling the situation.
 They can either take action and confront their employees with the issue and actively try to solve the problem, at the risk of creating a lot of trouble and unpleasant attention to a problem that might really just been minor.
 Or they can wait and see how it all develops, at the risk of the problem growing large and difficult to handle later on.
 Leader B chooses to actively solve the problem, while leader A awaits to see if blows over by itself.

 References